eclipse-kura/kura/docs/core-services/container-orchestration-provider-usage.md

 So the authorization schemas presented in the [previous section](#container-enforcement) are updated like:
 ![Enforcement Flow With Instances](./images/diagramAllowlistWithInstances.png)

-As you can see, the *ContainerInstance2* digest is not included in the final allowlist, because it is disabled: so, if a container with digest *DIGEST Y* is started under the image condition, it will then be stopped and deleted.
+As you can see, the *ContainerInstance2* digest is not included in the final allowlist, because it is disabled: so, if a container with digest *DIGEST Y* is started while the enforcement is enabled, it will then be stopped and deleted, because its digest is not included in the allowlist, due to the absence of the disabled *ContainerInstance2*.

 Finally, everytime a ContainerInstance is disabled, deleted or updated, the enforcement feature will perform a check on all the running containers.
 This is done because the enforcement allowlist may no longer include the previously provided digest or the latter may have been replaced with a new one: there may therefore be containers that were previously allowed, But now they are no longer and must be stopped and deleted.